Supersymmetric Casimir energy on $\mathcal{N}=1$ conformal supergravity backgrounds: Casimir energy on

 \section{Casimir energy on $\bb R\times S^3$}

-The BPS relation \eqref{genBPS} and the local charge \eqref{locCharge} hold for any supersymmetric background of $\cn=1$ conformal supergravity with numerically vanishing superonformal anomalies.
+The BPS relation \eqref{genBPS} and the local charge \eqref{locCharge} hold for any supersymmetric background of $\cn=1$ conformal supergravity with numerically vanishing superconformal anomalies.
 Such backgrounds have been studied extensively \cite{Samtleben:2012gy,Klare:2012gn,Dumitrescu:2012ha,Liu:2012bi,Dumitrescu:2012at,Kehagias:2012fh,Closset:2012ru,Samtleben:2012ua,Cassani:2012ri,deMedeiros:2012sb,Hristov:2013spa} (see also \cite{Blau:2000xg,Kuzenko:2012vd} for earlier work).
 In this section we will focus on a concrete background for which the supersymmetric Casimir energy has been computed in the literature by other means.
-In particular, we will apply our general result to an example in the class of backgrounds with topology $\bb R\times S^3$ (or $S^1\times S^3$ in Euclidean signature) that admit two supercharges with opposite R-charge.
+In particular, we will apply our general result to an example in the class of backgrounds with topology $\bb R\times S^3$ (or $S^1\times S^3$ in Euclidean signature) that admit a single Majorana supercharge.